-The use of a high temperature short time heat treatment (HTST) of 72°C for 15 seconds to destroy pathogenic bacteria in milk, reduce the number of spoilage organisms and increase shelf life is well established (Cerf and Condron, 2006; Codex Alimentarius (2004); Juffs and Deeth, 2007).
+The use of high temperature short time heat treatment (HTST) of milk (72°C for 15 seconds) to destroy pathogenic bacteria, reduce the number of spoilage organisms and increase shelf life is well established (Juffs and Deeth, 2007).

 The history of pasteurization (pasteurisation is also valid) is fascinating and is notable for its public health success and for the insights of many scientists and engineers.
 Prior to the introduction of pasteurization, consumption of raw cow milk was a major source of infection by bacteria causing tuberculosis.
 Pasteurization has eliminated heat-treated-milk as a source of infection.
 Regrettably raw milk and raw milk products remain a major source of new cases of bovine tuberculosis.

 This article calculates the effect of HTST treatment on the number of log reductions of major milk pathogens and discusses the temperature milk should be pasteurized if Mycobacterium avium subsp. paratuberculosis (MAP) was designated as a human pathogen.
 The log reductions refer to log10 or decimal (10 fold) reductions in the concentration of viable bacteria.
 The article does not discuss the effects of heat on the functional properties or the nutritive quality of milk.
 An updated and reviewed version of this paper has been published (Mullan, 2019).